Charitable Organizations

 The Hunger Project

-“There were a series of meetings that involved a great many impressive people, including Buckminster Fuller, Werner Erhard, John Denver, Dr. Robert Fuller and others who were looking at major questions about humanity as we approached the last 25 years of the century and in fact the millennium.
+“There were a series of meetings that involved a great many impressive people, including Buckminster Fuller, Werner Erhard, John Denver, Dr. Robert W. Fuller and others who were looking at major questions about humanity as we approached the last 25 years of the century and in fact the millennium.
 And one of the questions they asked was: What is the fundamental breakdown in human integrity, that if resolved, would produce a profound breakthrough for life?
 And it became clear to Bucky and Werner and to some of the other people that millions and millions of people were dying of hunger in a world that was awash with food.
 This was a breakdown - not in distribution or production - but a breakdown in human integrity, that we would allow that to continue."
 Lynne Twist from The Soul of Business

 The Hunger Project, an international grassroots organization, dedicated itself to the end of hunger in the world.
 Praised for its effectiveness by world leaders and authorities on dealing with the persistence of hunger, the United Nations Economic and Social Council roster recognizes the continuing work of the Hunger Project to create the sustainable end of world hunger..